albarema/GWAS_choice/README.md

 # Evaluating the robustness of polygenic adaptation to the choice of the GWAS cohort

-# A - Neutrality test for polygenic scores
+## A - Neutrality test for polygenic scores
-> Workflow
+### Workflow
 [![INSERT YOUR GRAPHIC HERE](workflow.example.png)]()

-> Step 1: download all files
+### Step 1: download all files
-You can modify the config.yaml with your own paths and dirs For GRCh37, download files from:
+You should modify the config.yaml with your own paths and dirs For GRCh37, download files from:
-- epo_file:

 ```bash
 # EPO file
 wget ftp://ftp.healthtech.dtu.dk/public/EPO/all_hg19.epo.gz; wget ftp://ftp.healthtech.dtu.dk/public/EPO/all_hg19.epo.gz.tbi